Copyright © Ministry of Health Singapore. All Rights Reserved.

 Use healthier unsaturated oils

-Replacing saturated fats and trans fats with unsaturated fats helps lower blood cholesterol, especially LDL-cholesterol.
+Replacing saturated fats and trans fats with unsaturated fats help lower blood cholesterol, especially LDL-cholesterol.
 Here are two families of healthy unsaturated fats you should include in your diet:

 The Monounsaturates: Some vegetable oils (e.g. olive oil, canola oil and peanut oil), most nuts (e.g. almonds, cashew nuts and hazelnuts) and avocados are great sources of monounsaturated fats.
 These oils tend to lower total and LDL cholesterol levels in the body.
 Use small amounts in cooking or to add variety to your diet.